lley154/traceability-smart-contract/README.md

 ## System Implementation
-Below is a simplified view of the components deployed as part of the traceability smart contract launch
+Below is a simplified view of the components deployed as part of the traceability smart contract launch.

 ![System Component View](/images/system-components.png)

+Click here for more details on the [Shopify Pay With Ada Integration](https://github.com/lley154/payment-poc)

 ## Setting up to re-build the plutus scripts